alexcnsf/MasteryCards/README.md

 ## Key features In-depth

-1. Prompt to collect accurate and general flashcards from the content in structured format
+**1. Prompt to collect accurate and general flashcards from the content in structured format**

 After a lot of fine tuning I used a prompt that provided me with flashcards that were general enough to cover full probability topics not just textbook specific examples while also creating enough flashcards on the subject.
 It insits upon a strict: